Blog: Déposé No. 9846: Watches with handles

 Dimier Frères & Cie had offices in la Chaux-de-Fonds and London.
 The London company, Dimier Brothers & Co., from 1868 were important watch importers, You can read more about the London company of Dimier Brothers on my Sponsors Marks page at Dimier Brothers & Co. .

-Evidence for the involvement of the Dimier Brothers company in the early development of the wristwatch is the legend "Déposé No. 9846" (sometimes "DEPOSE 9846", or even DÉPOSÉ 9846) which is often seen on the back of very early wristwatches as shown here, sometimes with the Swiss Federal Cross symbol, sometimes without.
+Evidence for this involvement of the Dimier Brothers company in the early development of the wristwatch is the legend ‘Déposé No. 9846’ (sometimes ‘DEPOSE 9846’, or even ‘DÉPOSÉ 9846’) seen in the case backs of early wristwatches as shown here, sometimes with the Swiss Federal Cross symbol.

 An interesting feature of the strap design is the flared centre section.
 This approximately covers the same area as the watch case.
 Since there is no description its purpose can only be guessed at.
-It could have been to prevent any part of the watch case from touching the wrist for some reason, perhaps concerns about allergies, or about perspiration tarnishing silver watch cases.
-Or, which I think more likely, it would not have been possible to register a design that was just a straight leather strap, because that would be too simple and obvious, so this more elaborate design was conceived just so that it could be registered.
+It might have been to prevent any part of the watch case from touching the wrist for some reason, perhaps concerns about allergies, or about perspiration tarnishing silver watch cases.
+Or, which seems more likely, it would not have been possible to register a design that was just a straight leather strap, because that would be too simple and obvious, so this more elaborate design was conceived just so that it could be registered.
 Once a registered design number had been secured, that fact could be used in advertising and to gain a hold over wristwatch manufacturers.

 British Registered Design 405488, February 1903